janet-lang/janet/README.md

 * Mutable and immutable arrays (array/tuple)
 * Mutable and immutable hashtables (table/struct)
 * Mutable and immutable strings (buffer/string)
-* Macros
 * Multithreading
-* Per-thread event loop for efficient evented IO
 * Bytecode interpreter with an assembly interface, as well as bytecode verification
 * Tail-call optimization
-* Direct interop with C via abstract types and C functions
+* Interface with C via abstract types and C functions
 * Dynamically load C libraries
-* Functional and imperative standard library
-* Lexical scoping
-* Imperative programming as well as functional
 * REPL
-* Parsing Expression Grammars built into the core library
-* 400+ functions and macros in the core library
 * Embedding Janet in other programs
 * Interactive environment with detailed stack traces